moq-wg/moq-transport/draft-lcurley-warp.md

 * Subscription ID:
 Identifies content of interest, such as a track or emission for receiving objects.
 Optional fields `Group ID` and `Object ID` identifies further details corresponding to the subcribed objects.

-* Media ID:
-Represents an handle to the subscription to be provided by the peer over the data channel(s).
-Given that media corresponding to a subscription can potentially arrive over multiple data channels, the Media ID provides the necessary mapping between the control and the data channel.
-Media ID also serves as compression identifier for containing the size of object headers instead of carrying complete track/catalog/broadcast identifier information in every object message.

 * Encrypted Payload:
 Carries client’s authorization information obtained out-of-band.
 Such information typically is in form of a token, authorizing client’s subscription to the given SubscriptionId.
 The payload may be possibly encrypted and accessible only by the Origin or the MoQ Relay depending on the configuration.
 For cases where the relays don't have access to the keying material for accessing the payload, the relays MUST forward the payload towards the Origin (possibly via other relays) in the onward `SUBSCRIBE` messages.